 As a general rule, the Accountable Entity must not permit, accept, or consider any alteration of an Offer after the deadline for submission of Offers.
-Any exception to this requirement is strictly limited to the following circumstances: (i) there is a potentially failed procurement as described in section 5.24 of this PPG; (ii) there is a need for additional information related to the qualifications of the Offeror, such as information related to the Offeror's financial capacity; (iii) there is a need to clarify some element of the Offer; or (iv) it is specifically permitted in the procedures for the method of procurement such as in QBS and Competitive Discussions.
+Any exception to this requirement is strictly limited to the following circumstances: (i) there is a potentially failed procurement as described in section 5.24 of this PPG; (ii) there is a need for additional information related to the qualifications of the Offeror, such as information related to the Offeror's financial capacity; (iii) there is a need to clarify some element of the Offer; or (iv) it is specifically permitted in the procedures for the method of procurement such as in QBS and Competitive Discussions, (v) arithmetic correction made to an Offer which requires the Offeror's approval.